 Busted Up Budget

-There have been expenses that I have cut this month like personal and restaurant spending.
-Now before you judge me with your pitchforks for not supporting small businesses, I donated that money.
+There have been expenses that I cut like personal and restaurant spending.
+As a way to offset some guilt for not supporting my local community, I donated it.

 Bing Challenge = Bling Rewards